-23 According to Kenyon and Kapaz (2005), tax evasion in Brazil is not limited to small and medium-size enterprises, as is commonly believed.
+&lt;sup>19 According to Kenyon and Kapaz (2005), tax evasion in Brazil is not limited to small and medium-size enterprises, as is commonly believed.
 Even large and very large firms report only moderate compliance.
 Note also that in our data, around 86% (resp.
 96%) of informal (resp. formal) sector workers in the top quintile are located in firms with 11 or more employees, compared to 53% for informal workers in lower quintiles.

-24We also find that informal workers in the lower part of the distribution tend to work in small firms compared to their formal sector counterparts, which is consistent with the significant penalty reported.
+&lt;sup>20We also find that informal workers in the lower part of the distribution tend to work in small firms compared to their formal sector counterparts, which is consistent with the significant penalty that we have reported for these workers.
 This also indicates some overlap between the legalistic definition and the firm-size definition.
 Yet, findings for the top workers in Brazil give support to the shift in the literature (and in ILO practice) from the productive view to the legalistic view.
 Indeed, the latter recognizes that informal employment can also be found in large firms (Perry et al., 2006).
+Note that we refrain from using firm size as an explanatory variable for obvious reasons regarding endogeneity issues; also, restricting the estimations to workers located in small firms would pose a problem of sample size and representativity since few formal sector employees do work in small firms.

-the top, the informal wage penalty is smaller in all countries - and even turns into a premium in Brazil - for those with higher education.
-This could be related to the fact that some of the top informal workers have similar characteristics as their formal sector counterparts, as previously discussed.
+Note: bootstrapped 95% confidence intervals for the FE-QR on the whole selected sample represented in grey dashed lines face larger penalties, especially in Brazil and South Africa.
+This is in line with previous results by Bosch and Maloney (2007) who suggest that informal salaried work may correspond more closely to the standard queuing view for younger workers.
+Education levels seem to affect the wage gap only at the two extremes of the distribution.
+At the top, the informal wage penalty is smaller in all countries - and even turns into a premium in Brazil - for those with higher education.
+This could be related to the fact that some of the top informal workers share similar characteristics with their formal sector counterparts, as previously discussed.
 In the lower part of the distribution, a larger penalty is observed for high education groups in Brazil and Mexico.
-This possibly reflects that education has a higher return in the formal sector, either because it acts as a signalling device or because this sector is capital-intensive and highly rewarded as a complement to capital inputs (Gong and Van Soest, 2002).
+This possibly reflects that education has a higher return in the formal sector, either because it acts as a signaling device or because this sector is capital-intensive and highly rewarded as a complement to capital inputs (Gong and Van Soest, 2002).